daniel-robotics4/WRO-SuperNova/README.md

 - `Servo.h`: Standard Arduino servo control.
 - `NewPing.h`: Efficient handling of ultrasonic sensors.
 - `QuadratureEncoder.h`: For reading the encoder pulses on the drive wheel.
+- `TimerOne.h`: For timer interrupts and periodic function execution.

 ---